Noovolari/leapp/docs/tutorials/aws/iam_user/setup_in_leapp.md

 - **Region**: The AWS Region you want your credentials to work on.
 - **Access Key / Secret Key:** get the credentials from your IAM User.

 Here you can also set a new MFA device by clicking on "Manage" in the AWS console at the voice *Assigned MFA device*. **IF** an MFA **arn** is inserted in the form field, then Leapp will ask for MFA token before trying to generate temporary credentials.
-Please also refer to this section about [limits](https://github.com/Noovolari/leapp/wiki/Limited-role-permissions-for-AWS-plain-account) in the plain account.

 Finally press **Save**.